Stuycs-K/final-project-5-kogiantis-filippos-woo-ronnie/README.md

 Ronnie Woo & Filippos Kogiantis <br />
 Group Name: T-spin Triple Tower <br />
 ## Overview
-Project Description: We will create the puzzle game Tetris in Processing.
-We will prioritize making the default single-player game mode with basic features.
+Project Description: We created the classic puzzle game Tetris in Processing.
+We prioritized making the default single-player game mode with basic features.
+The game displays properly, and pieces automatically spawn and fall.
+Pieces can also be moved left and right, rotated, or softdropped/harddropped.
 If we get the base game working early, we can implement more complex features like t-spins, combos, and a 1v1 mode.
 ## Instructions
 The game runs automatically in Processing.